 - Ability to perform estimates

-- Ability to analyze graphs and other data
+- Ability to analyse graphs and other data

-- Level of speed in making analyses or assessments
+- Level of speed in making analysis or assessments

 - Level of concentration in solving problems